ruofeidu/VRSurus/README.md

 ### Presentation
 The game is presented on UIST 2015 Student Innovation Contest.
 The project is still work-in-progress for future publications.
 For now, please cite
-> Du, R., He, L., Varshney, A. VRSurus: A Tangible Virtual-Reality Game for Environmental Protection.
-(2015) UIST 2015 Student Innovation Contest. http://vrsurus.com
+> Du, R., He, L. VRSurus: Enhancing Interactivity and Tangibility of Puppets in Virtual Reality.
+In Proceedings of the 33rd Annual ACM Conference Extended Abstracts on Human Factors in Computing Systems (CHI 16), 8 pages.
+ACM.

 If you find our idea or code useful for your projects.